 - Classic vehicles from the 1930s onwards, displayed by Afro Classics Register, the UK's largest African and Caribbean car club.

-Legacies: London Transport's Caribbean Workforce at London Transport Museum
+Legacies: London Transport's Caribbean Workforce at London Transport Museum (until 2024)

 View this post on Instagram

 Tilbury Docks is where the Empire Windrush docked on 21 June 1948, and where passengers spent the night before disembarking the next day — not that you'd have known it until recently, as this huge chapter in British history went completely unmarked.

 A commemorative plaque and flag are now on display at Tilbury's London Cruise Terminal.
 Furthermore, for Windrush Day 2021, a special art exhibition was unveiled.
 The Tilbury Bridge Walkway of Memories, the work of artist Evewright, is an art and sound installation on a footbridge by which the Empire Windrush passengers entered Britain, at what is now the London Cruise Terminal.

 It features images, documents and memorabilia from 130 members of the Windrush generation, across 432 different panes of glass, with audio stories playing as you walk through.
 It has been extended until 2023, despite attempts to vandalise it in September 2021.
 It's free to visit.

 There's another plaque marking the arrival of the Windrushers into Westminster at Paddington station.

 Join local Windrush Day celebrations in your community

 Some London areas and communities have their own Windrush Day celebrations.
 Below are the ones we know about this year — let us know about any others in the comments.